Config

 lhl_set_config(app_config)

-Your config is expected to implement the IAppConfig
+Your config is expected to implement the IAppConfig interface.

 AppConfig Interface